Leon0983X/MinecartRevolution/README.md

 There is no limit with MinecartRevolution.

-For more information on the usage, check out our current homepage on http://dev.bukkit.org/server-mods/MinecartRevolution.
+For more information on the usage, check out the [wiki page](http://quartercode.com/wiki/index.php?title=MinecartRevolution) and the [BukkitDev page](http://dev.bukkit.org/server-mods/MinecartRevolution/).

 License
 -------